tansu-io/fly-tigris-demo/README.md

 that the broker *can* be shutdown between API requests.
 We use [flycast](https://fly.io/docs/networking/flycast/) to spin up (and down) brokers *automatically*.
 Automatically scaling to zero: No more idle brokers!
-Stateless also means that we can scale up instantly without the overhead of distributed consensus.
+Stateless also means that we elastically scale without the overhead of distributed consensus.

 Firstly, download and install the [fly](https://fly.io)